One local rider dispels a common myth—and divulges his favorite Estes area rides.

 Two wheels have always been my preferred method of transportation, though, and I’ve been racing bikes on and off for 25 years.
 Even during the times when road racing felt like work, getting on my mountain bike has always been about just pedaling outdoors somewhere and having fun.
 Let me tell you, there’s a lot of fun to be had around here.

-Meanwhile, lots of riders on the Colorado’s Front Range will tell you there’s no mountain biking in Estes Park.
+Meanwhile, lots of riders on Colorado’s Front Range will tell you there’s no mountain biking in Estes Park.
 That’s just flat wrong.
 From the YMCA Trails to Pole Hill, the brand new bike park in Stanley Park to the lesser-known trails I’m about to tell you about, there are lots of options.
 The trail systems I tend to ride are Hermit Park, Pierson Park, Homestead Meadows and Crosier Mountain.

 Here’s what’s up with each of these areas:

 Hermit Park is where I’ve been spending most of my time lately.
 Located just east of Estes Park off highway 36 these trails are brand new multi-use trails built with Mountain Biking in mind.
 The Limber Pine and Moose Meadows trails provide about 14 miles of out and back single track riding.
-Beautifully designed and well planned, the trails are approachable for riders of all levels and have challenging problems and “alt-Lines” for the more experienced mountain biker.
+Beautifully designed and well planned, the trails are approachable for riders of all levels and have challenging problems and “alt-lines” for the more experienced mountain biker.
 Both trails are solidly “Blue” as there aren’t any long sections of extremely difficult problems or steep climbs and descents.
-Expect to see elk and deer in the late summer and fall as the trails are well shaded and stays cool during hot days.
-Parking in Hermit Park is $6.00 per day, and the riding there is absolutely worth every penny.
+Expect to see elk and deer in the late summer and fall as the trails are well shaded and stay cool during hot days.
+Parking in Hermit Park is $9 per day, and the riding there is absolutely worth every penny.

 A beautiful area with rolling hills and mountain meadows.
 The area is dotted with a number of historic homestead cabins complete with mile markers and trail signs.
 You can connect to Homestead Meadows through Hermit Park via the Moose Meadows trail and an OHV road, or via Pierson Park (see below) if you’re looking for a big day on the bike.
 Be ready for a work out as there are steep grades you’ll have to climb to get there, and more once you’re in.
 Use the OHV roads and double track to access the numerous stretches of single track crisscrossing Homestead Meadows including the Brown Homestead trail, Lions Paw and the infamous Lions Gulch trail, which is a long challenging descent that drops you out on Highway 36.